 At least one LandmarkSet component as defined in [10] for facial animation.

-Data items of the 2D avatar should signal no compression or protection schemes.
+Data items of the 2D base avatar model should signal no compression or protection schemes.

 Support for animation using voice-based animation through a pre-trained and fine- tuned model for the user may be supported.